dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 ```
 {: .Example }

-You *can* apply multiple hints to table or `FROM` clause; when doing so, add the comma-separated hints at the end of a line, as shown here:
+You *can* apply multiple hints to a table or `FROM` clause; when doing so, add the comma-separated hints at the end of a line, as shown here:

 ```
 splice> INSERT INTO myUserTbl --splice-properties bulkImportDirectory='/tmp', useSpark=true, skipSampling=false